 As a music producer and game music composer, it’s still pretty crazy to me how many people around the world have heard my stuff, even by accident.
 Sometimes I get emails or messages about how to make music, or how to get a job making music.
-Luckily for you there’s a magic pill you can swallow that makes you good and successful at everything, so I’m about to write you a prescription in the form of this article… The only downside is it may take years to metabolize.
+Lucky for you there’s a magic pill you can swallow that makes you good and successful at everything, so I’m about to write you a prescription in the form of this article… The only downside is, it may take years to metabolize.

 Actually, you must first understand that I can only speak from my own personal experience, and everyone's path is uniquely their own...
 So what works for some may not work for others, but there are some “best practices” so here’s basically all the stuff I was left wondering about when I was first starting out.